catarinawor/ctctools/README.md

 # R package: ctctools
 A suite of R functions for analyses performed by the Chinook Technical Committee (CTC) of the Pacific Salmon Commission (PSC).
-The user can install this package by first installing, from CRAN, the `devtools` package, then running the following code in R.
+Running the following two lines in R will install the `devtools` package from CRAN, then install `ctctools` from github.
 ```{r}
 install.packages("devtools")
 devtools::install_github("MichaelFolkes/ctctools")